TBS093A/music-service-backend/README.md

 ## Basic Information

-Appliaction for sharing music and text of songs once.
+Appliaction for sharing music and texts of songs once.

 ### Project Structure